 That means your motivation has to carry you through those first 30-60 days, which is much easier than you think!

 Focus on creating a schedule.

 This means you need a start date.
-While there is no time like the present, it's okay to suggest tomorrow or even a few days time, provided this is to give you space to get organized and not simply to procrastinate.
+While there is no time like the present, it's OK to suggest tomorrow or even a few day's time, provided this is to give you space to get organized and not simply to procrastinate.

 In effect, it's the same as booking a dentist appointment.

 Here’s How Busy Guys 40+ Are Finally Losing Weight…